Gaston Browne: Aftermath of Hurricane Irma

 On 6 September 2017 Hurricane Irma swept through Barbuda.
 Gaston Browne stated that the Category 5 storm had destroyed 95% of the structures and vehicles.
 Initial estimates showed that at least 60% of the island's residents were homeless because of the disaster.
 All communications with Barbuda were completely down for a time; most of the communications system had been destroyed.

-On 8 September 2017, Browne said: "Barbuda right now is literally a rubble" with no water or phone service; he said there had been only a single fatality.
+On 8 September 2017, Browne said, "Barbuda right now is literally a rubble" with no water or phone service; he said there had been only a single fatality.
 The government had almost completed the evacuation of the entire island; nearly 1,800 people were transferred to Antigua.

 On the same day, the first of three cargo planes arrived from the US, with over 120,000 pounds of relief for Barbuda, paid for by the Government of Antigua and Barbuda and by donations from Martin Franklyn and the Coleman Company in the US.
 Also on 8 September, Browne discussed Barbuda's urgent needs with Administrator Mark Green of the United States Agency for International Development.
-USAID had already sent a Disaster Assistance Response Team and continued to coordinate with the government and relief organizations.
+USAID had already sent a disaster assistance response team and continued to coordinate with the government and relief organizations.

 Browne's government was facing a massive challenge.
 An estimate published by Time indicated that over US$100 million would be required to rebuild homes and infrastructure.
-Philmore Mullin, Director of Antigua and Barbuda's National Office of Disaster Services, said that "all critical infrastructure and utilities are non-existent – food supply, medicine, shelter, electricity, water, communications, waste management", adding "Public utilities need to be rebuilt in their entirety ...
+Director of Antigua and Barbuda's National Office of Disaster Services, Philmore Mullin, said, "All critical infrastructure and utilities are non-existent—food supply, medicine, shelter, electricity, water, communications, and waste management," adding, "Public utilities need to be rebuilt in their entirety ...
 It is optimistic to think anything can be rebuilt in six months ...
 In my 25 years in disaster management, I have never seen something like this."